Skip to content

 Irregular periods

-The normal up and down cycling of estrogen and progesterone that accompanies ovulation is what signals to your body when it is time to get your period.
+The normal up-and-down cycling of estrogen and progesterone accompanying ovulation signals your body when it is time to get your period.
 If no egg is released, the appropriate signals aren’t being given to your body to menstruate.

 Lack of a biphasic pattern on your basal body temperature charting